-The low-voltage inhibit module (LVI) asserts its output to the SIM when the $V{DD}$ voltage falls to the LVI ${TRIPF}$ voltage.
-The LVI bit in the SIM reset status register (SRSR) is set, and the external reset pin (RST) is held low while the SIM counter counts out 4096 + 32 CGMXCLK cycles.
+The low-voltage inhibit module (LVI) asserts its output to the SIM when the V{DD} voltage falls to the V{TRIPF} voltage.
+The LVI bit in the SIM reset status register (SRSR) is set, and the external reset pin (RST) is held low if the LVIPWRD and LVIRSTD bits in the mask option register are 0.
+The RST pin will be held low while the SIM counter counts out 4096 + 32 CGMXCLK cycles after V{DD} rises above V{TRIPR}.
 Thirty-two CGMXCLK cycles later, the CPU is released from reset to allow the reset vector sequence to occur.
-The SIM actively pulls down the $\overline{RST}$ pin for all internal reset sources.
+The SIM actively pulls down the RST pin for all internal reset sources.